 Less disk space usage and I/O overhead than the table-copy method.

 Typically, you do not need to do anything special to enable online DDL.
-By default, MySQL performs the operation in place, as permitted, with as little locking as possible.
+By default, MySQL performs the operation instantly or in place, as permitted, with as little locking as possible.

 You can control aspects of a DDL operation using the

 clauses are placed at the end of the statement, separated from the

 table and column specifications by commas.
 For example: